 Why settle for small aquariums with the same old fishes, when you can experience the vastness of the ocean and witness thousands of marine creatures?
 Located in the heart of Kuala Lumpur is one of the top five aquariums in Asia and the largest aquarium in Malaysia, Aquaria KLCC.
 The renowned oceanarium is home to over 5,000 different aquatic and land-bound creatures, who reside in their natural habitats within this sprawling speck of the ocean in the midst of Malaysia’s capital city.

 Discover the diversity of Malaysia and the world’s biosphere as you walk through the oceanarium’s eight themed zones.
 From jungle streams to mangroves, from coastal shores to the depths of oceans, meet and interact with marine beings from across the world at this one magnificent place.
-A popular highlight of Aquaria KLCC is its 90-metre-long transparent tunnel walkway, where visitors experience the thrill of walking through the depth of the ocean.
-When you are in the tunnel, you are surrounded by hundreds of fishes, stingrays, and seven different species of sharks, seahorses, corals, turtles, and other marine animals.
+A popular highlight of Aquaria KLCC is its 90-metre-long transparent tunnel walkway, where visitors experience the thrill of walking through the depths of the ocean.
+When you are in the tunnel, you are surrounded by hundreds of fish, stingrays, and seven different species of sharks, seahorses, corals, turtles, and other marine animals.

 Interactive activities are also in store for visitors looking for an oceanic adventure.
 Dive with sharks, witness them all around you as you sit in a cage, or even sleep with them at the three sought-after Aquaria KLCC activities.